dgrisham/dgrisham.github.io/class_exercises/ruby/2-classes/index.md

 Most of the larger code examples in this file can be found in these files so that you can run them in the terminal to view the output.

-One you are finished with all of the content, complete the [Self Test](#self-test) at the bottom of this document.
+One you are finished with all of the content, complete the [Self-Test](#self-test) at the bottom of this document.
 There is nothing to submit, you may keep your answers as a study guide.

 Language Design -- Classes
 --------------------------